 The Icahn School of Medicine at Mount Sinai is recruiting for a full-time academic neuro-oncologist to serve as Division Chief of Neuro-Oncology in the Department of Neurology for the Mount Sinai Health System.

 Applicants are sought at the Associate Professor or Professor rank, with an academic appointment at the Icahn School of Medicine at Mount Sinai that is commensurate with their experience and their resume.
-The selected candidate must have excellent clinical skills with an interest in outpatient and inpatient neuro-oncology care, a track record of clinical and/or translational research, as well as strong leadership skills with an anticipated distribution of about equal effort in clinical care, research endeavors, and in leadership of the Division and co-director of a new brain cancer Center of Excellence.
+The selected candidate must have excellent clinical skills with an interest in outpatient and inpatient neuro-oncology care, a track record of clinical and/or translational research, as well as strong leadership skills.
+The selected candidate will be expected to provide equal effort in clinical care, research endeavors, and in leadership of the Division and co-director of a new brain cancer Center of Excellence.
+The selected candidate will also have the opportunity to lead the newly formed UCNS accredited neuro-oncology fellowship training program at Mount Sinai.

 This leader will work with an outstanding team of neuro-oncologists, neuro-oncology nurse practitioners, neurosurgeons, radiation oncologists, and neuropathologists throughout the Mount Sinai Health System.
 The candidate will partner with the Department of Neurosurgery and serve as co-Director of a new Mount Sinai Brain Cancer Center of Excellence in the Tisch Cancer Institute to engage in advancing the clinical, research, and educational missions of this entity with specialized interests in primary brain tumors and metastatic tumors to the central nervous system.